Skip to content

 a.
 Data-Driven Decision-Making Explained.

-So what is data-driven decision-making (DDDM)?
-There are many ways you can describe it, but I like this definition of data-driven decision-making.
+So, let’s look more closely at Data-Driven Decision-Making (DDDM).
+Specifically, what is it?
+In fact, there are many ways you can describe it, but I like this definition of data-driven decision-making.

 “the process of collecting data based on your company’s key performance indicators (KPIs) and transforming that data into actionable insights.”

-So, businesses are increasingly adopting data-driven approaches to transform their decision-making processes.
-Indeed, the extent of data used varies within industries, the availability of data volume and type, and the analytical tools employed.
-Moreover, intelligent technology such as decision intelligence continues to advance.
-As a result, over time these advances in automation will decrease the amount of human involvement needed in business decision-making.
+Also, data-driven decision-making is not necessarily a “cookine-cutter approach” as the extent of data usage varies within industries.
+Also, each business has unique challenges in terms of the availability of data volume and type, its context and quality, and the analytical tools employed.
+Moreover, these analytical tools such as Decision Intelligence technology are increasingly automating analytics.
+Also, these analytical tools can directly augment decision-makers, provide recommendations, and even automating decision flows.
 For a detailed discussion on this topic, see my article, This Is What Decision Intelligence Technology Is And Know What Its Not.

 b.
-Example of How We Can Make Data-Driven Decisions.
+Examples of How We Can Make Data-Driven Decisions.

 Example Steps For Data-Driven Decision-Making

-Also, for more advanced projects where data scientists are actually doing research or building analytical software tools, they use a decision-making approach called the scientific method.
+Also, as mentioned previously, scientists can use data-driven decision-making for their research projects.
+This includes Data Scientists doing research or building analytical software tools.
+For example, scientists use a decision-making approach called the scientific method.
 To detail, see my article, Scientific Method Example: Data Scientists Use An Unique Way To Achieve The Best Results for more information.

 3. Major Impacts Of Data-Driven Decision-Making.

 Indeed, businesses can greatly benefit from data-driven decision-making over traditional business decision-making.
-Further, data science and data analytics tools enable businesses to gain insights from their data like never before.
+Further, advanced data analytics tools to include AI enable businesses to gain insights from their data like never before.
 To detail, see below for the top 6 benefits that are especially unique to data-driven decision-making.

+• More Effectively Align Decision-Making with Corporate Goals Using Key Performance Indicators (KPI).
 Also by using data to measure the efficacy of business practices, organizations can gain a better understanding of what is working and what is not.
-Moreover with data-driven decision-making, organizations can track progress and measure success, which ultimately leads to improved outcomes and increased profitability.
+Moreover, organizations can track progress and measure success, which ultimately leads to improved outcomes and increased profitability.

+• Reduces Human Bias And Error.
 Without a doubt, human decision-making processes are often heavily influenced by an individual’s personal biases and subjective opinions.
 So with data-driven decision-making, there is the potential for reducing human error and increasing efficiencies.
-For examples of biases, see Unvarnished Facts’ article, Bias With Examples – Everything You Need To Know.
+For examples of biases, click here.

 4. Challenges With Data-Driven Decision-Making.